CarterStefan/visit_stafford/README.md

 - What's on - This section features a small selection of places to eat / see and stay.
 Each of these items offers an external link to the website, or the option to view on the map.

 - Map controls - There are also some additional buttons which will have added control for the map.
-This includes show all of one category, show all of all categories and clear the map.
+This includes show all of one category, show everything in all categories and clear the map.

 - Map - This is where the above controls are visualised.
 Once markers appear on the map, they can be clicked to show info windows with another link to the website.